kwaldenphd/matplotlib-intro/README.md

 ax.tick_params(axis='both', which='major', labelsize=14)
 ```

-In this example, the default tick values and labels will be used.
+56. In this example, the default tick values and labels will be used.

-`.tick_params()` modifies the label size for major tick marks on both the `X` and `Y` axis.
+57. `.tick_params()` modifies the label size for major tick marks on both the `X` and `Y` axis.

 ## Colors, Markers, and Line Styles

-The `.plot()` function can take additional arguments that specify line style and color.
+58. The `.plot()` function can take additional arguments that specify line style and color.

-For plots that have points or markers, these same characters are used to specify point type and color.
+59. For plots that have points or markers, these same characters are used to specify point type and color.

 ### Line Style

+60. The following table includes characters and descriptions for line style keyword arguments.

 Character | String Representation | Description
 --- | --- | ---